Characterizing The Limits of Linear Modeling of Non-Linear Swarm Behaviors: Results

-\subsection{Constant $\SwarmDensity$, Large $\TheSwarmSize$}
+\subsection{Constant $\SwarmDensity$, large $\TheSwarmSize$}

+These are the ``ideal'' conditions under which to evaluate our model, because the linearity and mean-field assumptions we made when deriving our model hold.

-In~\cref{fig:results-large-const-rho}, we see strong agreement between the predictions of our model and experimental results for SS, DS, and RN scenarios, providing compelling evidence that (1) our model is capturing the underlying dynamics of inter-robot interference and searching accurately and (2) our mean-field and linearity assumptions were accurate.
+In~\cref{fig:results-large-const-rho}, we see strong agreement between the predictions of our model and experimental results for all scenarios, providing compelling evidence that our model is capturing the underlying dynamics of inter-robot interference and searching accurately and that our mean-field and linearity assumptions are accurate.
 PL scenarios are the least favorable of all foraging environments, since they are asymmetrical and do not contain easily exploitable block clusters.
-Our model struggles to predict $\SwarmNHoming,\SwarmNAvoiding$ within the 95\% confidence interval, but does track the overall trend reasonably well, showing that our underlying diffusion model and assumptions about linearity of $\alpha_r$ are generally accurate even in this difficult case.
-The divergence that does exist between predictions and experiments for PL scenarios suggests that \cref{eqn:acq-pdf-single} is moderately inaccurate; this is further supported by slight differences between experimental data and predictions for $\SwarmNHoming$ in the RN and DS scenarios environments.
-In~\cref{fig:results-large-const-rho}b, when our predictions of $\SwarmNAvoiding$ are inaccurate for some SS scenarios (in terms of confidence intervals), the inaccuracy may not be of practical concern as the predictions only differ from experimental results by $< 1$ robot/$6,000$.
+Our model struggles to predict $\SwarmNHoming,~\SwarmNAvoiding$ within the 95\% confidence interval for PL scenarios, but does track the overall trend reasonably well, showing that our underlying diffusion model and assumptions about linearity of $\alpha_r$ are generally accurate even in this difficult case.
+The divergence that does exist between predictions and experiments for PL scenarios suggests that \cref{eqn:acq-pdf-single} is moderately inaccurate; this is further supported by slight differences between experimental data and predictions for $\SwarmNHoming$ in the RN and SS scenarios

+environments.
+In~\cref{fig:results-large-const-rho}b, when our predictions of $\SwarmNAvoiding$ are inaccurate for some DS scenarios (in terms of confidence intervals), the inaccuracy may not be of practical concern as the predictions only differ from experimental results by $< 1$ robot/$6,000$.

-\subsection{Constant $\SwarmDensity$, Small $\TheSwarmSize$}
+\subsection{Constant $\SwarmDensity$, small $\TheSwarmSize$}

+We relax the mean-field assumption, and evaluate our model's ability to capture finite-size effects when $\TheSwarm$ cannot be reasonably approximated using the mean-field model (with $\TheSwarmSize\le{50}$).